hiimOmagh/LumiBuddy/README.md

 ### local.properties

 1. Copy `local.properties.example` to `local.properties` in the project root
 2. Set your Android SDK path:
    ```
    sdk.dir=/path/to/Android/sdk
    ```

+### Build Prerequisites

+Gradle requires a configured Android SDK in order to run tasks such as unit tests and lint.
+Provide the SDK location by adding it to `local.properties` as shown above or set the `ANDROID_HOME` environment variable to the same path.

 ### Build & Run